Why Are Reference Interest Rates Needed?

 What Is The SARON Based On?

-Some 160 banks and insurance companies take part in the Swiss repo market, including the Swiss National Bank (SNB), which uses it to supply Switzerland’s economy with liquidity.
+More than 160 banks and insurance companies take part in the Swiss repo market, including the Swiss National Bank (SNB), which uses it to supply Switzerland’s economy with liquidity.
 Banks receive funds from the SNB by depositing securities as collateral.
 They pledge to buy back those securities at a later date and pay interest.
 Banks also borrow money from each other using this principle (secured interbank market).

 What Was The LIBOR Based On?